dotnet/AspNetCore.Docs/aspnetcore/test/integration-tests.md

 ## Customize WebApplicationFactory

-Web host configuration can be created independently of the test classes by inheriting from `WebApplicationFactory` to create one or more custom factories:
+Web host configuration can be created independently of the test classes by inheriting from <xref:Microsoft.AspNetCore.Mvc.Testing.WebApplicationFactory%601> to create one or more custom factories:

 1. Inherit from `WebApplicationFactory` and override <xref:Microsoft.AspNetCore.Mvc.Testing.WebApplicationFactory%601.ConfigureWebHost%2A>.
 The <xref:Microsoft.AspNetCore.Hosting.IWebHostBuilder> allows the configuration of the service collection with <xref:Microsoft.AspNetCore.Hosting.IStartup.ConfigureServices%2A>: